 During meetings of the Board it is the Members who bear responsibility for the decisions they make.
-Observers make their contributions at the invitation of the Chairman.
+Observers make their contributions at the invitation of the Chair.

 Although observers cannot hold office on the Board, they should nevertheless familiarise themselves with the standards which apply to Members, and endeavour to conform to that standard in their own behaviour.
-In particular, observers should be aware of On Board: A Guide for Board Members of Public Bodies in Scotland, and SWestrans' own Members' Code of Conduct, both of which are on the SWestrans website
+In particular, observers should be aware of SWestrans' own Members' Code of Conduct.